 - VII.
 The official minutes of the School Board shall be kept as prescribed by Florida Statutes.
-The minutes shall be kept in a safe place by the Superintendent and shall be made available by the Superintendent during the time the office is open to any citizen desiring to examine the minutes. - A. Only motions, resolutions, and the necessary information related thereto; the name of the person making the motion or submitting the resolution; the name of the person who seconds the motion; and the vote or action thereon shall be recorded. - B. Any School Board member or Superintendent who wishes any of his/her statements to be recorded may request during the meeting that such become a part of the official minutes. - C. Any other matter may be made part of the official minutes by direction of the chairperson or by a majority of the School Board. - D. Lengthy material such as, but not limited to, student assignments may be maintained in record books which are separate from, but supplemental to the basic record of minutes.

-- E. All regular and special meetings of the School Board shall also be recorded electronically, and the tape or other medium preserved by the Superintendent.
+The minutes shall be kept in a safe place by the Superintendent and shall be made available by the Superintendent during the time the office is open to any citizen desiring to examine the minutes. - A. Only motions, resolutions, and the necessary information related thereto; the name of the person making the motion or submitting the resolution; the name of the person who seconds the motion; and the vote or action thereon shall be recorded. - B. Any School Board member or Superintendent who wishes any of his/her statements to be recorded may request during the meeting that such become a part of the official minutes. - C. Any other matter may be made part of the official minutes by direction of the chairperson or by a majority of the School Board. - D. Lengthy material such as, but not limited to, student assignments may be maintained in record books which are separate from, but supplemental to the basic record of minutes. - E. All regular and special meetings of the School Board shall also be recorded electronically, and the tape or other medium preserved by the Superintendent.
 A copy of such recordings shall be kept readily accessible for use by School Board members, District staff, and the general public. - VIII.
 It is unlawful to knowingly disrupt or interfere with a School Board meeting, and any such action may result in a misdemeanor offense of the second degree.
 This includes individuals who advise, counsel, or instruct students or School Board employees on techniques for disrupting a School Board meeting. - IX.
 The School Board determines it wishes to continue implementing rules which foster a sense of efficiency and transparency in its business.
-In furtherance of this stated goal, the School Board wishes to avoid the appearance of impropriety by prohibiting the use of electronic communication devices during its meetings. - A. At the commencement of all School Board regular meetings, special meetings, hearings, workshops and any other meeting of the School Board, all School Board members, the Superintendent and the School Board's attorney shall refrain from using all electronic communication devices and refrain from communicating on such devices until the meeting is adjourned.
-Electronic communication devices shall be interpreted in its broadest sense, and includes any device which allows phone calls, emails, text messages, and any other form of electronic communication. - B. The Superintendent shall establish and distribute a procedure for emergency situations which may occur during School Board meetings which require the immediate attention of a School Board member, the Superintendent or the School Board's attorney.
+In furtherance of this stated goal, the School Board wishes to avoid the appearance of impropriety by prohibiting the use of electronic communication devices during its meetings. - A. At the commencement of all School Board regular meetings, special meetings, hearings, workshops and any other meeting of the School Board, all School Board members, the Superintendent and the School Board's attorney shall not use any electronic communication device of any type whatsoever and shall not communicate on any such device until the meeting is adjourned.
+Electronic communication devices shall be interpreted in its broadest sense, and include any device which allows phone calls, emails, text messages, and any other form of electronic communication.
+Notwithstanding the foregoing, nothing in this rule shall prohibit the use of electronic devices or computers that are provided by the School District for use during the course of the meeting, or which a person otherwise subject to this rule uses during the course of a meeting in order to review the agenda and materials being presented during the meeting.
+Additionally, electronic devices used by the School District to transmit, record or otherwise to allow members of the public to watch, listen and/or review public meetings are also allowed and are not prohibited by this rule.

+B. The Superintendent shall establish and distribute a procedure for emergency situations which may occur during School Board meetings which require the immediate attention of a School Board member, the Superintendent, or the School Board's attorney.